 Dalhuisen on Transnational Comparative, Commercial, Financial and Trade Law

-This is the sixth edition of the leading work on transnational and comparative commercial and financial law, covering a wide range of complex topics in the modern law of international commerce, finance and trade.
+This is the seventh edition of the leading work on transnational and comparative commercial, financial, and trade law, covering a wide range of complex topics in the modern law of international commerce and finance.
 As a guide for students and practitioners it has proven to be unrivalled.
 The work is divided into three volumes, each of which can be used independently or as part of the complete work.

-Volume one covers the roots and foundations of private law; the different orientations and structure of civil and common law; the concept, forces, and theoretical basis of the transnationalisation of the law in the professional sphere; the autonomous sources of the new law merchant or modern lex mercatoria, its largely finance-driven impulses; and its relationship to domestic public policy and public order requirements.
-This new edition adds a chapter on the transnationalisation of commercial, financial and foreign investment dispute resolution.
-It explains the more limited nature of international dispute resolution through arbitration as compared to dispute resolution in the ordinary courts, the powers of international arbitrators, the expansion of these powers when they speak for the public interest, and the need in that case for proper supervision.
+Volume 1 covers the roots and foundations of private law; the different origins, structure, and orientation of civil and common law; the forces behind the emergence of a new transnational commercial and financial legal order, its meaning, concepts, and operation; the theoretical basis of the transnationalisation of the law in the professional sphere in that order; its methodology and the autonomous sources of the new law merchant or modern lex mercatoria, its international finance driven impulses, and its relationship to domestic and transnational public policy and public order requirements.
+The second chapter covers the transnationalisation of dispute resolution in that order, especially international arbitration, and contains a critical analysis of the main challenges to its success, continuing credibility, and effectiveness.

 All three volumes may be purchased separately or as part of a single set.